-[Part 2 of 5-part series] I want to continue the discussion about building an online service agency this month, therefore I must talk about the beginning steps to starting one.
-As one who has had a couple of agencies (a boutique digital marketing agency and prior to that a virtual assistant agency), I know how intimidating it can feel as you begin taking your first steps to building your own.
-This is why I wanted to explain these first steps and how to start an online service agency.
+I want to continue our discussion on building an online service agency this month.
+Therefore, I must talk about the beginning steps to starting one.
+As someone who has had a couple of agencies (a boutique digital marketing agency and before that a virtual assistant agency), I know how intimidating it can feel as you begin taking your first steps to building your own.
+And that is the reason I wanted to explain the beginning steps and how to start an online service agency.

 What Is An Online Service Agency